StarRocks/starrocks/docs/administration/query_profile.md

 >
 > If you are using the Enterprise Edition of StarRocks, you can use StarRocks Manager to access and visualize your query profiles.

-If you are not, follow these steps to access your query profiles:
+If you are using the Community Edition of StarRocks, follow these steps to access your query profiles:

 1. Enter `http://<fe_ip>:<fe_http_port>` in your browser.
 2. On the page this is displayed, click **queries** on the top navigation pane.